evanshortiss/express-expeditious/README.md

 });

 const cacheWhenNoSessionExists = cache.withCondition((req, res) => {
-  // if req.session is not found then this middleware will cache a request return req.hasOwnProperty('session') === false;
+  // if req.session is not found then the middleware will cache this request return req.hasOwnProperty('session') === false;
 });
 ```